WinT-3794/KZ-2014-Python/README.md

 ![Aerial Assit Logo](extra/aerial-assist.png)

+# KZ-2014-Python

+Test code (in Python) for our 2014 robot, which competeded in the Mexico City Regional and the Championship.
 This project requires you to install [Robotpy](http://robotpy.readthedocs.org/en/latest/getting_started.html).

-Test code (in Python) for our 2014 robot.
-Feel free to explore, just take into account that this code is experimental!